Presentations and Workshops on Phytophthora ramorum

 First Detector Workshops

 Sudden Oak Death First Detector workshops are available for interested groups and industry professionals.
-The purpose of these workshops is to train participants as first detectors, in the event that P. ramorum is introduced to Washington’s landscape.
+The purpose of these workshops is to train participants as first detectors in case of P. ramorum being introduced to Washington’s landscape.
 Master Gardener volunteers and horticultural and natural resource professionals are encouraged to attend a training session.

 Managing Phytophthora diseases in the nursery